JasonPy/twitter-query-expansion/README.md

 [[_TOC_]]

-## Project Description
-In order to find relevant Tweets within a large collection, it is useful to expand the initial user query with suitable terms.
-These expansion terms are determined using the provided Pipeline which consists of:
-1. Text Preprocessing
-2. Word Embedding
-3. Elastic Search

-The initial query is preprocessed using [SpaCy](https://spacy.io/).
-This first part of the pipeline includes the following steps:
-- tokenize text
-- remove stop-words
-- detect entities
-- determine Part-of-Speech (POS) tags
-- mark hashtags
-- mark Twitter users

-For finding suitable expansions, different word embedding models are applied such as *FastText* and *Word2Vec*.
-To determine if an expansion term is suitable, the Point-wise Mutual Information (PMI) measure is performed, with respect to the co-occurrences of the initial query term and the expansion term.
-Finally, [Elastic Search](https://www.elastic.co/elasticsearch/) is used to obtain relevant tweets by using the reformulated user query.

 ## Structure
 In the root directory a `demo.ipynb` file is provided which demonstrates the use of the Pipeline.
 This includes downloading the embedding models as well as executing the Pipeline and describing different parameters.
 It is referred to this file for detailed information.